biya-coin/biyaliquid-docs/.gitbook/defi/open-liquidity-program/fee-tiers.md

 # Fee Tiers

-Traders who meet threshold criteria for minimum staked BIYA and minimum trading volume on a 28-day rolling basis are eligible for discounts on Biyachain trading fees.
+Traders who meet threshold criteria for minimum staked BIYA and minimum trading volume on a 28-day rolling basis are eligible for discounts on Biya Chain trading fees.
 More information can be found on the page linked below.

 {% embed url="https://helixapp.com/fee-discounts" %}